This Post includes

 1958 photo below - Chicago Past Collection

-also once
+also once known as

 The Day's Inn